mozilla/ecosystem-platform/docs/team-process/development-process.md

 * All patches are reviewed by another team member who also has their own obligations that sprint.
 Leave room in your schedule to review patches and consider that others might not get to your patch immediately.
 * Some patches may require additional review from, for example, the operations, security, localization, or data steward teams.
 If that's the case it may not land in the same sprint it is written in.

-### Labels we use

-This isn't a comprehensive list but is a good selection to be aware of.
-You should know the synchronization between Jira and Github is a little picky (eg. it won't sync spaces) so some labels will sync slightly differently.
-For example, `good first issue` on Github is `good-first-issue` on Jira.

-We should use these labels any time they apply.

-* `qa+`: Critical flow or high chance of regression.
-QA should focus on testing this issue.
-When you use this label *leave a comment in the issue with context about how to test it*.
-* `qa-`: This is not something that should be tested by QA
-* `regression`: This used to work and now it doesn't
-* `good first issue` and `help wanted`: Use both of these labels at the same time when you come across an issue that would be good for a contributor.
-* `skill:*`: We have some labels like `skill:css` that we use in conjunction with the `help wanted` and `good first issue` labels
-* `maintenance`: This is work related to the quality of our code base.
-This can often be overlooked if we're focusing on feature work but it's important to make time for improving and maintaining the code.
-* `needs:*`: We need input from a team, for example, `needs:product` means we need a product manager.

-#### How do we decide what to work on?
+### How do we decide what to work on?

 We take input from many sources including our Product Managers, our QA team, our customers (both relying parties and end users), and ourselves.
 Usually this input is in the form of issues filed in Jira.
-We triage this input (described in [Bug Triage](#bug-triage)) to determine what is the most important thing to work on in the next sprint.
+We triage this input (described in [Triage Process](triage-process.md)) to determine what is the most important thing to work on in the next sprint.
 There are often special cases and reasons to work on things which may find their way into a sprint but for the most part in each sprint we aim to close, in priority order:

 * Blocking bugs that have been found in our production site
 * Blocking bugs found in our staging site